 Link Your Profile to Your Other Social Accounts

-Quora makes it easy to put links to your other social accounts on your Quora account.
+While Quora itself isn’t a social media platform it does make it easy to put links to your other social accounts on your Quora account.
 All you have to do is visit Settings on Quora and you can connect Twitter, Facebook, LinkedIn and even a WordPress blog.
 You can share your answers on those sites once everything’s linked up if you want to, and doing so (sparingly) can be a great idea.

 Your profile will change, over time, as you start to answer more questions.
 Once you’ve got a few under your belt, your profile will look a little something like this: